 IEA has a long-established collaboration with the Sapienza University of Rome, where most of the collaborators of the association had their University degrees.
-Such collaboration grants the application of most updated scientific research strategies and results obtained through rigorous methods and approaches.
+The collaboration with Sapienza and other Universities grants the application of most updated scientific research strategies and results obtained through rigorous methods and approaches.

 Initially focused on the implementation of ecological field researches and with a strong orientation towards the use of Geographical Information Systems (GIS) for spatial planning and wildlife management, IEA has broadened its expertise in management of human-wildlife conflicts, particularly related to mammals, and it is able to deal with several aspects related to environment study and management, through a wide range of skills.